 placeholder

-Meet the English Faculty
+Meet the Faculty

 Our English faculty are active in their fields, publishing their scholarship and creative work.
-Our department brings noteworthy writers to campus for readings, workshops, and conversation.
+Our department brings noteworthy writers to campus for readings, workshops, and conversations.
 Many of our students conduct independent and faculty-mentored research, publish in the University’s literary journal Headwaters, and are active in Asheville’s vibrant writing community.

 English Department Faculty